paulgribble/plaintext_workshop/README.md

 The advantage of this is we really do separate out content from formatting.
 Now the command to convert from `ms.md` to pdf would be:

-    pandoc ms.md -o ms.pdf -H formatting.yaml --latex-engine=xelatex
+    pandoc ms.md -o ms.pdf formatting.yaml --latex-engine=xelatex

-We use `-H formatting.yaml` to tell pandoc to include the header info found in the file `formatting.yaml` when performing the conversion.
+We include `formatting.yaml` to tell pandoc to include the header info found in the file `formatting.yaml` when performing the conversion.